 Under the reflector cover, I found just a big resonator box.
 Every spiral antenna is represented as a simple probe.

-There are also a few plastic bridges, but they are definitely just helping to keep the distance between cover and the resonator bottom.
+There are also a few plastic bridges, but they definitely keep the distance between the cover and the resonator bottom.

 In the center of the resonator box just an LNB probe.

-But probably there is some parasitic (or not?) capacitance between the probes and the resonator housing.
+There is probably some parasitic (or not?) capacitance between the probes and the resonator housing.

-And this is an LNB that mounted on the backside of the resonator box.
+And this is an LNB mounted on the backside of the resonator box.

 The Schematic is quite simple.
 Of course, there are no polarization/LO selection circuits.